engalaabadra/template-v-09-2024/README.md

 ```

 #### Diff.
 Trait , Class
+    Trait -> reusable , less complex
+    Class -> not reusable , more complex
 - Trait :
     - reuse across several classes without using inheritance , share logic between classes . (share reusable methods across multiple, unrelated classes.) & these method in trait class dont relate with a class will use these method .
 - Class :